Giuseppe Manfredi (admiral): Biography

-After returning to Italy, he was promoted to rear admiral on 1 January 1943 and in March he assumed command of the Naval Sector of Trapani.
+After returning to Italy, he was promoted to rear admiral on 1 January 1943, and in March he assumed command of the Naval Sector of Trapani.
 Following the Allied landings in Sicily in July 1943 and Patton's advance in western Sicily, his replacement at the command of the Trapani Naval Fortress Area with an Army general was arranged, but Manfredi refused to abandon his men and remained in Trapani, where on 23 July 1943 he fell prisoner of the Americans, after having rendered that port and that of Marsala unusable, and destroying the fuel and ammunition depots to prevent them from falling into enemy hands.
-After signing the surrender of the five thousand men under his command, Manfredi handed his saber to General Matthew Ridgway, flatly refusing to reveal the location of the mines scattered in the port to render it unusable.
+After signing the surrender of the five thousand men under his command, Manfredi handed his sabre to General Matthew Ridgway, flatly refusing to reveal the location of the mines scattered in the port to render it unusable.
 A few days earlier, on July 17, 1943, his name - together with that of Admiral Antonio Legnani - had been among those proposed by the commander-in-chief of the Kriegsmarine to Adolf Hitler, during a meeting in the Wolfsschanze, of young and combative admirals, faithful to the Axis cause, which could have been placed at the head of a reformed Italian Navy, integrated with German officers, in place of the top management of Supermarina, seen as too detached from the reality of the front and hostile to Germany.
-Manfredi was a prisoner in the United States until February 1944, when he was repatriated following the new co-belligerent status of Italy; in 1945 he was denounced by a Trapani city committee for the destruction of the port, but was acquitted during the preliminary investigation, having only fulfilled his duties as a soldier.
-For his activity in Trapani he was later awarded another bronze medal for military valor.
+Manfredi was a prisoner in the United States until February 1944, when he was repatriated following the new co-belligerent status of Italy; in 1945, he was denounced by a Trapani city committee for the destruction of the port, but was acquitted during the preliminary investigation, having only fulfilled his duties as a soldier.
+For his activity in Trapani, he was later awarded another bronze medal for military valor.

 After a period at the head of the Naval Command of Taranto, in 1945-1946 he was general manager of the CREM, being promoted to divisional admiral in 1947; between 1946 and 1948 he commanded the 2nd Naval Division.
-In 1949 he was promoted to fleet admiral, commanding the Naval Department of La Spezia in 1950-1952 and then becoming commander-in-chief of the fleet in 1952–1953.
+In 1949, he was promoted to fleet admiral, commanding the Naval Department of La Spezia in 1950-1952 and then becoming commander-in-chief of the fleet in 1952–1953.
 After having held the post of vice president of the High Council of the Armed Forces, he was placed at disposal in 1955 and transferred to the naval reserve in 1960.
 He died in Genoa in 1979.